al1e/linux-init/README.md

 # Font  for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.
-font pango:monospace 8
+font pango:DejaVu Sans Mono, Terminus Bold Semi-Condensed 11

 # workspace_layout <default|stacking|tabbed>
-workspace_layout tabbed
+workspace_layout default

 # reload the configuration file
 bindsym $mod+Shift+c reload